Three-night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ add-on tour of Jordan!)

 - Sightseeing and entrance fees as mentioned in the itinerary.

 - Tips for drivers & local guides.

 - Breakfast & dinner daily plus 3 lunches on Nile Cruise ship.

-- Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Egyptian guides.
+- Guiding by Royal Heights tour leaders Julie and Norman Bruce with the assistance of our expert Jordanian and Egyptian guides.

 - Visa fees.
 Canadian passport holders require a visa for Egypt (currently $25 US), which can be obtained on arrival at Cairo Airport.
-Your passport must be valid for 6 months beyond the date you leave Egypt (i.e. until at least June 5, 2021) We shall obtain a free group Visa on arrival into Amman,
+Your passport must be valid for 6 months beyond the date you leave Egypt (i.e. until at least June 4th 2022 for our 2021 tour.)
+We shall obtain a free group Jordanian visa on arrival into Amman.

-- Lunches - except on March 8th and when aboard our Nile Cruise ship.
+- Lunches - except on Nov 27th on our 2021 tour and when aboard our Nile Cruise ship.